-The Armed Forces Day National Event 2019 will be a huge event for Wiltshire and will provide a major boost to the local economy.
+It was a huge event for Wiltshire and provided a major boost to the local economy.

-It will take place over three days, from 28-30 June 2019, in Salisbury, where an anticipated 250,000 people will celebrate and recognise our Armed Forces and the vital role they perform in protecting us and our country, as well as honouring our veterans.
-The event will also provide the perfect opportunity to welcome the troops returning from Germany to Wiltshire, as almost one-quarter of the British regular army will be based in the county by 2020.
+Thousands celebrated and recognised our Armed Forces and the vital role they perform in protecting us and our country, as well as honouring our veterans.
+The three day event provided the perfect opportunity to welcome the troops returning from Germany to Wiltshire, as almost one-quarter of the British regular army will be based in the county by 2020.

 Baroness Scott of Bybrook OBE, leader of Wiltshire Council, said: “Wiltshire is the beating heart of the Armed Forces and we are extremely proud of our long association with the military.

 “The Armed Forces Day National Event is a unique opportunity to recognise and pay tribute to the specialist military teams, the emergency services and the other organisations that managed the incident and the subsequent clean-up that has helped south Wiltshire to return to normal.